mlange-42/yarner/README.md

 This creates two sub-directories, one containing the extracted code, and the other containing the final documentation.

+Note that the contents of these directories can then be treated as usual, i.e. compiling the code with the normal compiler, or rendering Markdown to HTML or TeX to PDF.

+> Note: You can move or copy the Yarner executable into your project directory for convenience.
+> Otherwise, you need to specify the path to Yarner in the command, or add it to the PATH environmental variable.

 ## Features

 In all styles, the code sections are handled the same way, supporting:
 * macros
 * meta variable interpolation
 * comment extraction
 * named entrypoints
+* multiple files, multiple entrypoints
 * multiple languages in one file
+* file transclusions

+For a complete list and detailed explanation of each feature, see [docs/Features.md](docs/Features.md).

 The text sections are also handled the same way in all styles - just copied in and written out with no processing.
 This allows you to write your documentation however you like.
 Currently the only